LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/statecharts.md

 The Object that `@use`s the `useMachine`-usable will need to specify the `context` of the statechart explicitly by using `withContext`.
-This makes sure that you can design your behavior inside of `xstate`'s [visualizer](https://xstate.js.org/viz/) completely and then have the calling Object define what it considers the `context` of the statechart to be.
+This makes sure that you can design your behavior inside of `XState`'s [visualizer](https://xstate.js.org/viz/) completely and then have the calling Object define what it considers the `context` of the statechart to be.